 3. Educate and train the food industry on gluten-free related issues.

-As of March 2011, fewer than 6,000 products were certified by the GFCO.
-Today, the GFCO has certified more than 7,419 products from 266 food companies, and these numbers are increasing daily.
+As of March, 2012, fewer than 8,000 products were certified by the GFCO.
+Today, the GFCO has certified more than 11,000 products from over 360 food companies, and these numbers are increasing daily.
 It is not only recognized in the United States, but internationally.
-The program has expanded its certification services to 11 countries including the United States, Canada, Japan, Colombia, Switzerland, Korea, Italy, Thailand, China, Israel and, most recently, Peru.
+The program has expanded its certification services to 15 countries including the United States, Canada, Japan, Colombia, Switzerland, Korea, Italy, Thailand, China, Israel, Peru and, most recently, Greece.

 Gluten-Free Certification Organization (GFCO) is a program of the Gluten Intolerance Group of North America (GIG)